bkromhout/realm-recyclerview-lite/README.md

     return true;
 }
 ```
-Please note how I've ensured that the `onMove` method will have access to the value in each `Item`'s `uniqueId` field by storing that value as the tag of `content` View from the view holder.
+Please note how we've ensured that the `onMove` method will have access to the value in each `Item`'s `uniqueId` field by storing that value as the tag of `content` View from the view holder.

 I have to insist at this point that you look at some of the sample application's classes, I can't just dump the whole thing into this README file (But I will give you links).
 First, if you haven't done so already, take a quick look at [`Item` model class][Item Class].